 Why I hate building a type table

 Secondly, a type table doesn’t make sense when you’re writing a parser for an editor to have syntax highlighting and code indexing.
-This is also one of the reasons I hate LSP5.
-The idea of using a compiler frontend (clangd) to parse source files in a code editor makes completely no sense to me because what the compiler sees is irrelevant to what you, as the user, need to see, which makes the two types of parser fundamentally different6.
+This is also one of the reasons I hate LSP.7 The idea of using a compiler frontend like clangd inside an editor makes no sense to me: what the compiler needs to see is irrelevant to what the user needs to see.
+The two kinds of parsers are fundamentally different.8

 Because of this, a type table isn’t that useful for an editor.
-You want the editor to know if this particular piece of text is a declaration or not, without knowing what its type is, because the name is more important to the compiler than the type is.
-More generally, what you actually want is a hash table of names, where the editor can look up information regarding those names and decide how it should color/navigate them.
-You never want a complete standard spec-compliant language parser.
-That is way overkill, and guarantees a lot of wasted/inefficient work for a slower and worse result.
-This is also why having a separate preprocessor on top of the base language with its own syntax and semantics is a bad decision.
-It makes your language’s grammar less context-free and less unifying, which in turn makes it harder for the editor to retrieve these names.
+You want the editor to know if this particular piece of text is a declaration or not, without knowing what its type is, because the name is more important than the type.
+More generally, what you truly want is a name table—a hash table of identifiers the editor can use to color, navigate, and link code.
+A full, spec-compliant language parser is way overkill, and guarantees a lot of wasted/inefficient work for a slower and worse result.
+This is also why having a separate preprocessor layered on top of the base language, like C does, is a bad decision.
+It splits the grammar, breaks the context-free assumptions, and makes it even harder for the editor to extract the names it needs.

 Thanks for reading!
 If you enjoyed it, consider subscribing for more.